Mick Taylor - "Session Musician 1990's"

 Double Dutch Records, 1997

-For the most part Mick Taylor has been a busy guy since leaving the Rolling Stones in December 1974, and with the release of his own self titled album in 1979.
-He's done reunion tours with the Bluesbreakers, formed various bands of his own, and recorded as a session musician on a countless number of records.
-Despite all this activity his musical milestone remains his 1979 solo release.
-Nothing has seemed to come close to that achievement since his leaving the Stones . . . maybe until now.
-Self professed Taylor fan Hans-Jorg Muller caught-up with Mick on his recent extended stint in Europe and managed to get him into a recording session with his band Black Cat Bone.
+For the most part Mick Taylor has been a busy guy since leaving the Rolling Stones in December 1974.
+He's done reunion tours with the Bluesbreakers, formed various bands of his own, released two solo records, and recorded as a session musician on a countless number of records.
+Hans-Jorg Muller is a self professed Taylor fan who caught-up with Mick on an extended stint in Europe and managed to get him into a recording session with his band Black Cat Bone.
 The resulting CD is called "Taylormade" and is on the Double Dutch record label (order number 99006).

 Black Cat Bone are: